layadas/layadas.github.io/_pages/research.md

 such conditions and resumes normal operation.
 We are currently working on quantifying the resilience of smart grid with graph theoretic methods.

 ### Equilibrium Dynamics of Systems with Competing Phenomena
+Systems with large number of agents are known exhibit self-organization, i.e., emergence of order and patterns in the absence of a leader.
+Self-organization is observed in a wide range of systems, including uniform distribution of gas molecules in a room to formation of termite mounds.
+We present a unifying framework that is capable of (i) capturing the general behaviour of self-organizing systems, as well as (ii) incorporating the nuances of different systems with appropriate modifications.
+The proposed framework adopts a utilitarian approach – one where an individual agent tries to maximize its utility and self-organization is achieved as a result of collective evolution of interacting agents.
+We show that such an approach inherently introduces the concept of entropy maximization and different constraints imposed on the system (and agents) result in different distributions characterizing the self- organizing patterns.
+Furthermore, the framework handles the presence of multiple populations of the agents – compatible or incompatible – with the concept of cross-entropy, and generalizes well to systems with any number of competing populations.
+While the individual agent in the system attempts to maximize its utility, equilibrium of the system as a whole is shown to be achieved through maximization of entropy and cross-entropy.
+The framework is observed to be capable of accurately predicting the behaviour of passive (gas molecules, oil-water mixture) as well as active matter (termite mounds) and propounds entropy (and cross-entropy) as the underlying phenomenon driving self-organization.

 ## Past Projects